Our Mission

-The Modelica Association is a non-profit, non-governmental organization with the aim of developing and promoting the Modelica modeling language for modelling, simulation and programming of physical and technical systems and processes.
+The Modelica Association is a non-profit, non-governmental organization with the aim of developing and promoting open and coordinated standards for system modelling and simulation.

 Modelica Association Projects